FelicianoTech/www.feliciano.tech/src/content/blog/2013-04-30-how-to-use-jquery-2-0-with-drupal-7.md

 ## Use a 3rd Party Plugin

 For non-coders, the easiest way to get the latest version of jQuery on Drupal 7 is to use a module.
-There&#8217;s probably a few modules out there to do the job, but here I&#8217;ll suggest using <a title="Visit the jQuery Update project page." href="http://drupal.org/project/jquery_update" target="_blank">jQuery Update</a>.
+There&#8217;s probably a few modules out there to do the job, but here I&#8217;ll suggest using <a title="Visit the jQuery Update project page." href="https://www.drupal.org/project/jquery_update" target="_blank" data-proofer-ignore>jQuery Update</a>.
 You can install it the usual way, and it will update the jQuery version&nbsp;used for you.
 Just make sure to check the _status report_ page to verify that jQuery was updated.

 <p style="padding-left: 30px;">
   <strong>Note</strong>: As of this writing, the jQuery Update module doesn&#8217;t yet support jQuery 2.0.
 I decided to include it anyway because the module seems to be fairly good at updates, with a dev release posted only 21 days ago.
 I&#8217;d suggest install it, use jQuery 1.82, and wait till they update it for jQuery 2.0.